Phenomenological Motivation for Gravitational Positivity Bounds: A Case Study of Dark Sector Physics: III. General consideration

 By contrast, the GR amplitude does not satisfy the twice-subtracted dispersion relation because of the nonrenormalizable nature of GR.
-A $t$-channel diagram shown in FIG.~\ref{fig:grav1} gives rise to the $\Lambda$-independent $B^{(2)}_\text{grav}(\Lambda)\supset -\Landau (e^2\mpl^{-2}m_e^{-2})$ while the corresponding $s,u$-channel diagrams give terms on the order of $e^2\mpl^{-2}\Lambda^{-2}$.
-Then, $B^{(2)}_\text{grav}(\Lambda)$ is given by a negative constant in a good approximation at $\Lambda\gg m_e$:\footnote{Strictly speaking, loop corrections to the $XXh$-vertex could also contribute to $B^{(2)}_\text{grav}$.
-The values of such contributions depend on the details of $\Lag_\text{DS}$, the dark sector model.
+An electron one-loop correction to the diagram with graviton $t$-channel exchange gives rise to the $\Lambda$-independent $B^{(2)}_\text{grav}(\Lambda)\supset -\Landau (e^2\mpl^{-2}m_e^{-2})$ while the corresponding $s,u$-channel diagrams give $\Landau (e^2\mpl^{-2}\Lambda^{-2})$ terms.
+Then, $B^{(2)}_\text{grav}(\Lambda)$ is given by a negative constant in a good approximation at $\Lambda\gg m_e$:~\footnote{Strictly speaking, loop corrections to the $XXh$-vertex could also contribute to $B^{(2)}_ \text {grav}$.
+The values of such contributions depend on the details of $ \mathcal {L}_ \text {DS}$, the dark sector model.
 However, as long as $X$ is a stable particle, the sign of such contributions would be negative as far as we know.
 Hence, adding such terms will not change the essence of the discussion.}

 As a result, the bound \eqref{bound_B2} reads

 The RHS depends on the unknown scale $M$ given in \eqref{Mdef}: a priori even the sign of the RHS is undetermined. {\it Implications of \eqref{pos4} crucially depend on the value of $M$.} If $M$ is given by an IR scale as $M\lesssim m_e/e$, the RHS of \eqref{pos4} may become negative.
 In this case, the bound \eqref{pos4} is satisfied in any renormalizable unitary matter theories coupled to gravity because of the condition $B^{(2)}_\text{non-grav}(\Lambda)>0$, which follows from the formula \eqref{formula1}.